masonac3/edf-testbed/LOG.md

 ---

-## 2026-09-XX
+## 2026-09-09

 Config: n/a
 Ambient: n/a

 Intent:
-- Set up repo, order Wave 1 hardware.
+- Set up repo

 Did:
 - Repo initialised.
-- Ordered: <fill in>

 Observed:
 - n/a

 Notes / next:
-- Predict static thrust, mass flow and exhaust velocity from the Schubeler published specs BEFORE any measurement, and record them here dated.
-Knowing the prediction in advance is what makes a surprising measurement interpretable.
-- Talk to Liquid Rocketry about test space.
-Longest lead item.
+- Tomorrow I would like to order all my parts and then do some CAD for what my test stand will look like.
+- I will use the budgeting document and fill in/correct any prices that may differ from the sheet to real life.
+I think what is more important than manually correcting the prices is to just have what I actually spent written down.
+Goodnight 09/09 Mason